Complete Guide to Hiking at Uluru and Kata Tjuta

 When to head out on a hike

 Visiting during the winter months, specifically May through September, is recommended for hiking, biking, and outdoor activities.
 June and July tend to be the coolest months, with the most comfortable temperatures for hiking – average daily highs are around 18°.
-Conversely, December and January temperatures soar to about 35° during the day, uncomfortably hot for much daytime activity.
+Conversely, December and January temperatures soar to about 35° during the day.
+If you’re visiting during these months, we always recommend getting an early start to your day to make the most of it.

-Hiking around Uluru is a fun adventure – one you’ll want to remember forever, for the right reasons!
-Here’s how to stay safe and make the most of your trek.
+Hiking around Uluru and Kata Tjuṯa are fun adventures you’ll want to remember forever, for the right reasons!
+Here are some common questions about staying safe and making the most of your trek.

 Obey signage: Please stay on marked trails.
 Not only does this keep you safe, it’s also crucial for protecting the delicate desert ecosystem and respecting Anangu beliefs around the sacred areas of Uluru and Kata Tjuta.
 Heed all signage and notices, including instructions provided by park rangers.